-Systems of care enables cross-agency coordination of services for child welfare-involved children, youth, and families regardless of where or how they enter the system.
+Systems of care enables cross-agency coordination of services for child welfare-involved children, youth, and families, regardless of where or how they enter the system.
 Agencies work strategically, in partnership with families and other formal and informal supports, to address children's unique needs.
-To do so effectively, systems of care communities:
+To do so effectively, systems-of-care communities do the following:

 - Agree on common goals, values, and principles to guide their work